docker-archive/classicswarm/CONTRIBUTING.md

 ### Development Environment Setup

-Swarm is written in [the Go programming language](http://golang.org) and manages its dependencies using [Godep](http://github.com/tools/godep).
+Swarm is written in [the Go programming language](http://golang.org) and manages its dependencies using [vndr](http://github.com/LK4D4/vndr).
 This guide will walk you through installing Go, forking the Swarm repo, building Swarm from source and contributing pull requests (PRs) back to the Swarm project.

-#### Install git, Go and Godep
+#### Install git, Go and vndr
 If you don't already have `git` installed, you should install it.
 For example, on Ubuntu:
 ```sh
 sudo apt-get install git